22 Best Beaches in Greece

 Plaka Beach is mostly unspoiled and undeveloped, allowing visitors to appreciate the natural beauty.
 The idyllic scenery makes Plaka Beach a perfect place for relaxation.

 During summertime, this beach gets very crowded with people sunbathing on the beach and strolling alongside the shore.
 Sun beds and parasols are available for rent.

-At Plaka Beach behind the sand dunes, there are beachfront snack bars, cafés, and tavernas.
-Greek tavernas serve delicious local cuisine at outdoor terraces overlooking the sea.
-The area around Plaka Beach has many hotels and other accommodations.
+At Plaka Beach behind the sand dunes, there are beachfront hotels, snack bars, and cafés.
+In the town of Plaka, several traditional Greek tavernas serve delicious local cuisine at outdoor terraces (some with splendid sea views).
+Travelers will also appreciate the large inventory of accommodations in Plaka.

 8. Porto Katsiki, Lefkada

 The winding drive to the Porto Katsiki hints at the natural splendor of this breathtaking beach.
-Tucked away behind steep limestone cliffs, Porto Katsiki is accessible by a staircase of 80 steps or by taxi boat.
-In this incredible secluded setting and with its mesmerizing sapphire sea, the beach feels truly magical.
+Tucked away behind steep limestone cliffs, the beach is accessible by a staircase of 80 steps or by taxi boat.
+The secluded setting, with its mesmerizing sapphire waters, feels truly magical.

 Porto Katsiki beach has a long shoreline, with plenty of space for sunbathing.
 Lounge chairs and parasols are available for rent.
 At the top of the stairs leading to the beach, a few snack bars sell refreshments.

-Besides soaking up the sunshine, things to do include swimming, sailing, and bodyboarding.
+Besides soaking up the sunshine, when the conditions are right (calm waters and gentle breezes) things to do include swimming, sailing, and bodyboarding.
 The beach does not have water sports facilities, so visitors should bring their own equipment.
 Even though the beach has many visitors in the high season (July and August), there are no lifeguards.

 9. Bataria Beach, Corfu